moveapt/july17th26/README.md

 # moveAPT — Move smarter.
-Know before you go.
+Know before you go

 > AI-powered furniture fitting tool.
 Take photos of your furniture, tell us your new apartment, and moveAPT predicts whether everything fits before moving day.